Cozi TV: Cozi TV

-In October 2011, NBC Station hired Meredith McGinn as a vice president to leading the development and launch of the network.
+In October 2011, NBC Station hired Meredith McGinn as a vice president to lead the development and launch of the network.

 On November 3, 2011, NBC Owned Television Stations announced that its seven local Nonstop subchannels would become a single national network under the proposed name NBC Nonstop Network (also to have been called NBC Nonstop or Nonstop Network); the format of the national network was originally planned to feature a format similar to the local Nonstop channels, which would have placed the network in direct competition with the Live Well Network.
 An NBC executive indicated that the independently formatted Nonstop channels were performing well, but needed separate programming.
 NBC stated that the network would carry reruns of classic television series during daytime hours and lifestyle programming at night, and that local stations would be able to preempt the national Nonstop Network programming to carry their own local content.
 By July 2012, it was announced that NBC was considering using a different name for the national network, with "Bob TV" among the names being put under consideration.

 On October 17, 2012, Time Out reported that NBCUniversal would launch a new classic television network (similar to MeTV) called Cozi TV.
 This turned out to actually be the new name of the retooled national version of NBC Nonstop.
 NBC soft launched Cozi TV on its owned-and-operated stations as well as some charter affiliates on December 20, 2012; the network officially launched on January 1, 2013.
 McGinn was promoted to Senior vice president of Cozi TV and LXTV in July 2013.